zkopru-network/blind-find/README.md

   help [command]                           display help for command
 ```

-Postfix the flag `--help` behind a command whenever you want to learn more about it.
+Postfix the flag `--help` behind a command whenever you want to learn more about the command.

 ```bash
 $ blind-find user getKeypair --help